 Temporary disability in RI covers your pregnancy and maternity leave.
 Other states publish specific guidelines for length of disability due to normal pregnancy.
-Rhode Island laws simply states that the program will cover your loss of income due to pregnancy, childbirth, miscarriage, and abortion.
+Rhode Island laws simply state that the program will cover your loss of income due to pregnancy, childbirth, miscarriage, and abortion.
 You will be entitled to the same payments as any other covered sickness.

-Your covered sickness may be payable for a longer period if your doctor certifies that you have a specific complication related to the pregnancy; you have a Caesarean section; or you have another simultaneous disability.
+Your covered sickness may be payable for a longer period if your doctor certifies that you have a specific complication related to the pregnancy; you have a Caesarean section, or you have another simultaneous disability.
 Your qualified healthcare provider will need to make a determination on the length of your unemployment due to pregnancy.
 A midwife is listed as a qualified provider.

 Rhode Island TDI Eligibility Requirements

 Rhode Island TDI eligibility requirements allow coverage for private workers only.
 Residency in the state does not automatically qualify you for the program – an important distinction that many people discover only after they become unable to earn an income.